 Loan modifications may be granted to borrowers experiencing financial difficulty.
-Modifications can be in the form of one or a combination of principal forgiveness, interest rate reduction, other-than-insignificant payment delay or term extension.
+Modifications can be in the form of one or a combination of principal forgiveness, interest rate reduction, other-than-insignificant payment delay, or term extension.
 Covenant waivers and modifications of contingent acceleration clauses are not considered term extensions.

 Collateral-dependent loans are loans secured by collateral, including but not limited to agricultural real estate, crop inventory, equipment, and livestock.
-CECL requires an Association to measure the expected credit losses based on fair value of the collateral at the reporting date when the Association determines that foreclosure is probable.
+The Current Expected Credit Losses (CECL) guidance requires an entity to measure the expected credit losses of a collateral dependent loan based on fair value of the collateral at the reporting date when the Association determines that foreclosure is probable.
 Additionally, CECL allows a fair value practical expedient as a measurement approach for loans when the repayment is expected to be provided substantially through the operation or sale of the collateral when the borrower is experiencing financial difficulties.
 Under the practical expedient measurement approach, the expected credit losses are based on the difference between the fair value of the collateral less estimated costs to sell and the amortized cost basis of the loan.

-- B. Allowance for Credit Losses: Effective January 1, 2023, the ACL represents the estimated current expected credit losses over the remaining contractual life of the loans measured at amortized cost and certain off-balance sheet credit exposures.
-The ACL takes into consideration relevant information about past events, current conditions, and reasonable and supportable macroeconomic forecasts of future conditions.
+B. Allowance for Credit Losses: Effective January 1, 2023, the Association adopted Accounting Standards Update (ASU) 2016-13 "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments" and other subsequently issued ASU's related to credit losses.
+This ASU replaced the incurred loss impairment methodology with a single allowance framework that estimates the current expected credit losses over the remaining contractual life for all financial assets measured at amortized cost and certain off-balance sheet credit exposures.
+Adoption of this accounting standard did not have a material impact on our financial statements.

+This framework requires management to consider in its estimate of the allowance for credit losses (ACL), relevant information about past events, current conditions, and reasonable and supportable macroeconomic forecasts of future conditions.
 The contractual term excludes expected extensions, renewals, and modifications.
-The ACL comprises: - the allowance for loan losses, which covers the loan portfolio and is presented separately on the Consolidated Statement of Condition and - the reserve for unfunded commitments, which is presented separately on the Consolidated Statement of Condition.
+The ACL comprises:

+- the allowance for loan losses, which covers the loan portfolio and is presented separately on the Consolidated Statement of Condition and - the reserve for unfunded commitments, which is presented separately on the Consolidated Statement of Condition.